softchris/golang-book/04-webdev/02-web-dev/README.md

 # Build a Web API

-Web APIs is usually what we interact with to serve data to our services or to a client.
+A Web API is usually what we interact with to serve data to our services or a client.
+Said client may either be web page or tool like curl.
+In this chapter, we will learn to build a Web API that will process requests via HTTP.

-##  Pre-Lecture Quiz

-TODO

 ## Introduction

 In this chapter, you will learn the following:

-- What a WEb API is.
+- What's a Web API.
-- The `net/http` library.
+- The `net/http` library, and its capabilities at high-level.
 - Responding to a request.
 - Working with request data like router and query parameters but also the body.
-- Using ServeMux.
+- Using ServeMux, and why it may the preferred choice.

 ## Web API

-Common responsibilities for a web services are to respond to requests:
+Common responsibilities for web services are to respond to requests:

 - **asking for data** and serve data like JSON, XML images, CSS, HTML
-- **asking to modify a resource** either by creating, updating or deleting it.
+- **asking to modify a resource** either by creating, updating, or deleting it.

 ## The `net/http` library

 There's a library `net/http` that will help us build a web server.
 Building a web server with this library involves the following:

-- Create a server instance
+- Create a server instance.
-- Define route requests and how to respond to them
+- Define route requests and how to respond to them.
 - Start the server instance, making sure it's accessible on a certain address and port.

 ### Create a server instance

 In `net/http`,  `http` represents your service instance.

 ```go
 import (